-No impromptu shopping sprees, no boredom breaking visit to the malls, no daily coffee, and expensive lunch outings.
+No impromptu shopping sprees, no boredom-breaking visits to the malls, no daily coffee, and expensive lunch outings.
 Did any of us really miss it?
-Did we save money?
-Did the past consumerism add value to your life?
+What about saving money?
+Did past consumerism add value to your life?

 There are times shopping is used as a form of entertainment but the urgency of the Coronavirus Pandemic was able to sully that online experience for most people.

-A` friend of mine was looking to get her car repaired at the time all of the auto dealerships were shut down and I could not get auto parts anywhere local.
-She ended up purchasing the parts form some guy on eBay.
+A friend of mine was looking to get her car repaired at the time all of the auto dealerships were shut down and I could not get auto parts anywhere local.
+She ended up purchasing the parts from some guy on eBay.

 In my naivety, I believed I would receive the parts in a few days.
 Wrong!
 I forgot we were on the Pandemic time clock and became happy it only took two weeks.

-I am not even speaking about spending when bored, spending to entertainment or uplift a bad mood.
+I am not even speaking about spending when bored, spending on entertainment, or uplifting a bad mood.
 The indiscriminate spending I am referring to is the automated deduction type.